-Some airplane operators do require special transport for spare (not installed in device) lithium-based batteries, however.
-This includes that lithium-based batteries must be carried in carry-on package only and batteries must be prohibited from short circuit.
+Some airplane operators do require special transport for (not spare installed in device) lithium-based includes batteries, however.
+This that lithium-based batteries must be carried in carry-on package only and batteries must be prevented from short circuiting.

 For more information, contact your flight operator prior to boarding.